 Independent theatre company, founded in 2014 by Diana Bentley and Ted Dykstra.
-It is located in an 80-seat storefront space on Danforth in Toronto's east end.
+It was located in an 80-seat storefront space on Danforth in Toronto's east end.
 Coal Mine Theatre’s mandate is to present well-written, thoughtful and challenging plays with a high standard of acting.

 The company launched with a production of The Motherf**ker With The Hat, starring Dykstra.
 For the second season premiere, Dykstra directed The River.
 In May 2016, Coal Mine presented the challenging Canadian play, Instructions to Any Future Socialist Government Wishing to Abolish Christmas by Michael Mackenzie (dir.
 David Storch) with Dykstra as a ruthless hedge fund manager and Bentley his former assistant following the 2008 financial collapse.